akhilrao/akhilrao.github.io/pages/about.md

 I am a PhD candidate in the
 [Department of Economics](https://www.colorado.edu/Economics/)
 at the University of Colorado&ndash;Boulder.
-My research is in in environmental, natural resource, and computational economics.
+My research is in environmental, natural resource, and computational economics.

 I received a BS in [Business Administration](https://soba.ucr.edu/)